iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 Your account's primary email address will be notified after each failed payment.
 Payments may be retried up to 4 times within the next billing period.
 After this, if the payment does not succeed, you will lose access to your team's views.
-To make the payment and restore access, please contact us.
+To restore the access, go to the `Plan and billing` section of your team's settings page.
+Then, click on `Add payment method` to submit a valid payment method so that the payment succeeds.

 ## Payment processor and accepted payment methods